From 1 October 2018 you need to submit an implementation strategy for approval by us within 28 days of the triggering event occurring.

 Once the trustees are of the opinion that a triggering event has been resolved, they need to tell us within 14 days.
 We will assess the facts and issue a notice to the trustees to confirm whether we are satisfied that the event has been resolved.

 We expect trustees to consider the appropriate time to notify both participating and prospective employers and members that the scheme has experienced a triggering event.
+In considering appropriate communications to employers and members you should take into account any requirements set out in the regulations.
 It is important to provide clear and effective communications to alleviate any concerns, therefore, plans for resolving the triggering event or moving members to an alternative arrangement should include a strategy for communicating with the various parties affected.

 We expect trustees to write to members and employers to advise key dates and milestones in the project plan, particularly where there are actions or decisions required from them.